Kissufim (film): Background

 Elaine Gazit was born in Tel Aviv to parents, Yehuda and Marietta.
 Yehuda was born in Israel and Marietta was born in Vienna and immigrated to Israel in 1938 at the age of 8, after Anschluss.
 Marietta's father, Elaine's grandfather, was a celebrated lawyer.
 He arranged fake passports for the family and a car through a client from Czechoslovakia.
 The family crossed into Czechoslovakia, continuing to Holland as they realised that a German invasion of Czechoslovakia was imminent.
 The family then fled to Israel where Marietta's uncle was living.
 After the war, her father joined the Austrian consulate in Haifa.
 Marietta and Yehuda met at Tel Hashomer Hospital, where Marietta was a nurse and Yehuda was visiting his grandfather.
 Marietta later worked as an El Al flight attendant before running a business together with Yehuda.
 Yehuda died of cancer in 1990.

 Gatzin was nearing the end of her mandatory military service with the Israel Defense Forces, and spending the final stage with Nahal on Kibbutz Kissufim.
 On Saturday, February 16, 1980, Gatzin left Kibbutz Kissufim to go shopping in Gaza.
 At the time it was considered customary for Israelis living close to the strip, to go shopping at the markets in Gaza and visit the beaches.
 Gatzin was in a military jeep with her friend and kibbutz member, Assaf Tzach, Assaf's mother and Reuven Poyer, also a kibbutz member.
 At 12 noon, they were looking for parking at Palestine Square, and a 21-year-old terrorist threw a grenade into the back of the jeep.
 Elaine was hit by the impact of the grenade, got out of the jeep and collapsed and died.

 The man responsible for Gatzin's murder was caught and he went to trial.
 He was defended by his Israeli lawyer, Leah Tsemel.
 He was convicted and received a life sentence, but was released five years later, under the Jibril Agreement.

 In 2000, twenty years after Elaine's death, her family learned that the government and security forces had received reports of strong unrest in the Gaza Strip the weekend that Elaine was killed.
 However, a decision was not taken to close the border.

 Production

-The idea to produce the film began at a memorial for Elaine Gazit, that was attended by the actor and director, Dan Turgeman, also from Elaine's Naval group.
+The idea to produce the film began at a memorial for Elaine Gazit, that was attended by the actor and director, Dan Turgeman, also from Elaine's Nahal group.
 At the memorial, Turgeman suggested to Gazia's family and friends that a film should be made about Elaine.
 They eventually contacted the film producer, Mickey Rabinovitz, who dated Elaine.

 The script is based on conversations and stories that Elaine's friends had with scriptwriter, Yonatan Bar-Ilan that were subsequently dramatized.

 Elaine's sister, Dafna, also attended filming at Kissufim: "Everything looks like it did then, nothing had to be changed.
 As if time stood still, the Nahal rooms also remained as they were."